Karen Smbatyan: Abstract

 Throughout his life, Smbatyan's art focused on themes of the destiny of Armenian people and his national identity.

 Smbatyan was born in 1932 in Gyumri.
 He studied at the Panos Terlemezyan College, but quit his studies to join the Soviet army (Estonia, Doko island).
 While serving in the army, Smbatyan continued to work and create art.
 Smbatyan's art in the 1950s and 1960s is characterized by authentic representations of objects through nature, life and people, adhering to forms of high realism ("Makuyk" 1954, "The sailor Nikolay Blokhin", 1954, "Ian Paulianki", 1959, portraits).

 From 1966-80, Smbatyan was the editor of "Pioner" and "Tsitsarnak" children's periodicals.
 During that period, he created the illustrations of "Jelsomino in The Land of Cheaters" and "Jan Polat" folktales by Gianni Rodari and authored the images of the periodicals with demonstrating a new fresh approach in the field.
 (Grigor Tatevaci, Toros Taronatsi).

 Smbatyan's diary entries from the 1970s reveal that he was concerned with the exploration of color and form in his art. ("Shell" 1975, "Amulet", 1977, "Indian jug" 1975).

 Smbatyan's art is characterized by vibrant colors and simplicity of composition. ("Varuzhan Vardanyan", 1983 "The portrait of Mshetsi", 1989, "The Garden", 1994, "Autumn", 1999).
 Smbatyan noted, on his simplistic compositions, "The most luxurious luxury is simplicity," and "The painting is complete only when the unnecessary things are removed".

 Quotes

-Penetrating and tens, especially by inner clairvoyance characteristic of an individual, he has discovered and reveled-within himself, not from the outside.
-Other architonic coatings, achieving an apocryphal level where the artist exposes spirited characters and objects, vital in everyone, both indigenous and common to all mankind.
-Only big artists can see them and show them.
-On the other hand, the inner world is resuscitated and made viable by the robust power of potential individuality, represented as a whole image due to the brilliance and energy of an artist named Karen Smbatyan, who has acquired the gifts of nature so abundantly.